eps1lon/actions-label-merge-conflict/README.md

           dirtyLabel: "PR: needs rebase"
           removeOnDirtyLabel: "PR: ready to ship"
           repoToken: "${{ secrets.GITHUB_TOKEN }}"
+          commentOnDirty: "This pull request has conflicts, please resolve those before we can evaluate the pull request."
+          commentOnClean: "Conflicts have been resolved.
+A maintainer will review the pull request shortly."
 ```

 You can use `eps1lon/actions-label-merge-conflict@main` instead to get the latest, experimental version.